Cameron Bennett MPhty (MSK), BPhty, BSc., MSK PT, CSCS

 We are pleased to introduce Cameron Bennett, our lead presenter and founder of Active Shoulder Clinical Seminars.
-Cameron is the instructor for all of the Canadian courses.
-Cameron builds all of the ASCS courses and seminars and develops each syllabus using his extensive background in orthopedic medicine and rehabilitation.
+Cameron has been teaching for many years and continues to develop each syllabus using his extensive background in orthopedic medicine and rehabilitation.
 All teaching programs combine current literature findings and constant refinement in the clinical environment.

 Bachelor of Science, Melbourne University, AUS, 1995